randolphwanjiru/DSP3402_FINAL/README.md

 ### Software Setup
 Standard set up:
-Skikit-learn
+Skikit-learn,
-numpy
+numpy,
-matplotlib
+matplotlib,
 seaborn
-nltk (natural language processing tool kit) spaCy
+nltk (natural language processing tool kit), spaCy.
 ### Data

 * Point to where they can download the data.